Tudongye/m3game/README.md

 # m3game

-A game framework using GO language and Grpc
+A game framework using Golang and Grpc

 # m3game